Purchasing Homeowners Insurance as a Dog Owner

 Certain insurance carriers will ask you to sign an animal liability waiver or add conditions to your liability coverage.
 A condition might be your coverage requires your dog to attend regular behavioral classes or be muzzled and restrained when guests are over, or you are out on a walk.

 Do All Insurance Companies Discriminate Against Breeds?

 While most insurance companies still consider certain dog breeds as high risk for loss, others are moving away from rejecting coverage for certain dog owners.
 Examples of such companies include:

-Many of these companies will approve coverage for high-risk breed owners by conducting a meet and greet to verify the dog’s temperament.
-Completing training courses with your dog such as the Canine Good Citizen program is another way to prove to your insurance carrier that your dog is well behaved and low risk.
+Many of these companies will approve coverage for high-risk breed owners by conducting a meet and greet to verify the dog's temperament.
+Completing training courses with your dog, such as the Canine Good Citizen program, proves to your insurance carrier that your dog is well behaved and low risk.
 You can also buy a separate Canine Liability policy with Kingstone Insurance for canine or dog liability coverage.
 The dog liability coverage comes in the form of a floater over your primary home insurance policy.

 The average cost for a dog bite claim last year was ~$45,000.
 The data shows that these costs have doubled since 2003.
 To be safe, you should have a minimum of $100,000 in liability coverage, but $300,000 is preferred.

 Perhaps the best insurance is proper training to ensure your dog never harms anyone.
-At the end of the day, it keeps your pup and others safe, and further safeguards you from financial disaster.
+It keeps the bystanders near your puppy safe, and further safeguards you from financial disaster.
 Your best friend is worth it: